Charles Sands

 Charles Edward Sands (December 22, 1865 – August 9, 1945) was an American golfer, tennis and real tennis player who competed in the 1900 Summer Olympics and in the 1908 Summer Olympics.

 Education

 Sands was educated at Columbia College, where he played tennis and golf, and graduated in 1887.
 He was posthumously inducted into the Athletics Hall of Fame in 2018.

 Sports career

-In 1900 he won the gold medal in the men's individual golf competition.
+In 1900, he won the gold medal in the men's individual golf competition.

+Sands also participated as a lawn tennis player in July 1890 when he won the Northwestern Championships played at the Hotel St. Louis, Minnetonka, Minnesota.
+In 1891 he won the Middle States Championships held in Hoboken against Howard Taylor.

-Sands also participated as tennis player at the 1900 Olympics.
-In the singles tournament he was eliminated in the first round.
-He and his British partner Archibald Warden were also eliminated in the first round of the doubles event.
+At the 1900 Olympics, in the singles tournament he was eliminated in the first round.
+Sands and his British partner Archibald Warden were also eliminated in the first round of the doubles event.
 Also the mixed doubles competition ended for him and his partner Georgina Jones after the first round.

-Eight years later he was again eliminated in the first round this time from the real tennis tournament.
+Eight years later Sands was again eliminated in the first round, this time from the real tennis tournament.